openacid/slim/README.md

 -   [x] slimtrie
 -   [ ] bitrie: 1 byte-per-key implementation.
 -   [ ] balanced bitrie: which gives better worst-case performance.
--   [ ] generalized API as a drop-in replacement for map etc.
+-   [ ] generalised API as a drop-in replacement for map etc.

 ## Feedback

 **Feedback and Contributions are greatly appreciated**.

-At this stage, the maintainers are most interested in feedback centered on:
+At this stage, the maintainers are most interested in feedback centred on:

 -   Do you have a real life scenario that the tool supports well, or doesn't support at all?
--   Do any of the APIs fulfill your needs well?
+-   Do any of the APIs fulfil your needs well?

 Let us know by filing an issue, describing what you did or wanted to do, what you expected to happen, and what actually happened: